Howrah–Balurghat Bi-Weekly Express

-The Howrah – Balurghat Bi-Weekly Express is an Express train belonging to Eastern Railway zone that runs between Howrah Junction and Balurghat in India.
-It is currently being operated with 13063/13064 train numbers on Bi-Weekly basis.
+The 13063 / 13064 Howrah–Balurghat Express is an express train belonging to Eastern Railway zone that runs between Howrah Junction and Balurghat in India.
+It is currently being operated with 13063/13064 train numbers everyday except of Saturday and Sunday.

 Overview

 It runs on Mondays and Tuesdays of every week and connects important stations Such as Azimganj, Malda, Eklakhi and Buniadpur.
-It is the fastest Express bound for Balurghatother than Gour Express and Tebhaga Express.it runs via the Azimganj - Nalhati route.
+It is the fastest Express bound for Balurghat other than Gour Express and Tebhaga Express.
+It runs via the Azimganj - Nalhati route.

-The 13063/Howrah – Balurghat Bi-Weekly Express has an average speed of 38 km/hr and covers 439 km in 11h 35m.
-The 13064/Balurghat – Howrah Bi-Weekly Express has an average speed of 45 km/hr and covers 439 km in 9h 45m.
+The 13063/Howrah – Balurghat Bi-Weekly Express has an average speed of 38 km/h and covers 439 km in 11h 35m.
+The 13064/Balurghat – Howrah Bi-Weekly Express has an average speed of 45 km/h and covers 439 km in 9h 45m.

 Timing and halts

 The train departs from Platform #6 of Howrah Junction at 7:55 and arrives in Balurghat at Platform #2 at 19:30, the same day.
 From Platform #1Balurghat, the train departs at 20:30 and arrives in Howrah Junction at Platform #6 or #7 at 6:15, the next day.

 The important halts of the train are: